GuelphCodingCommunity/policy/CODE_OF_CONDUCT.md

 ## Unwelcome behaviour

-1. Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, national origin, ethnic origin, nationality, immigration status, language, religion or lack thereof, or other identity marker.
+1. Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, national origin, ethnic origin, nationality, immigration status, language, religion or lack thereof, or other identity markers.
    This includes anti-Indigenous/Nativeness and anti-Blackness.
-2. Deliberate misgendering or use of “dead” or rejected names.
+2. Deliberate misgendering or use of "dead" or rejected names.
-3. Unwelcome comments regarding a person’s lifestyle choices and practices, participation (or lack thereof) in open-source communities, etc.
+3. Unwelcome comments regarding a person's lifestyle choices and practices, participation (or lack thereof) in open-source communities, etc.
 4. Deliberate intimidation, or harassment towards presenters or workshop attendees.
-5. Threats of violence, or incitement of violence towards any individual.
+5. Threats of violence, or incitement of violence towards any individual or group.
 6. Photography or recording without permission of event participants.
 7. Sustained disruption of discussion.
 8. Patronizing behavior targeted at presenters or event participants.